EversonPatriota/Marlin/README.md

 This is Marlin version 1.0 adapted to fit the bq Prusa i3 Hephestos printer by default

-The precompiled HEX-files can be uploaded using the "Install custom firmware..." feature in Cura
+The precompiled HEX-files can be installed using the "Install custom firmware..." feature found in Cura

 Supported boards are:
  * RAMPS (33)